Simulation-Software-Engineering/homepage/docs/course-information.md

 ## Additional information for SimTech students

 You might also be interested in the course *Sustainable Development of Simulation Software* by Bernd Flemisch and Dennis Gläser, which is starting in summer term 2022.
 Their course has a stronger focus on software engineering patterns and project work in C++ for simulation software.
 Our course *Simulation Software Engineering* focuses more on the tools commonly used in the development of simulation software.
 The course of Flemisch/Gläser is **not** a prerequisite to follow our course on simulation software engineering and neither vice versa.
 We encourage you, however, to follow both courses if you are interested in the topic.

+## Information for repository maintainers

+> This paragraph is meant for developers maintaining repositories to which students of the SSE course try to contribute.

+One of the learning goals of the SSE course is being able to contribute to existing large-scale research codes.
+One part of the course is to indeed contribute something small to such a code.
+As a maintainer of such a code, please treat the students as normal (experienced) external contributors.
+They learn in the SSE course how to follow contribution guidelines and other best practices.
+As a maintainer, you do not have to advise them as closely as you might do with your own students.
+Following your own contribution standards and code of conduct is sufficient.
+You can help the students by labeling suitable existing isues as *good first issues*.
+We, the [lecturers of the SSE course](staff.md), try to follow conversations of our students in issues or pull requests as closely as possible.
+You can always tag us on GitHub or directly reach out to us.
+Each year, we are giving the students a list of software projects as suggestions on where to contribute.
+If you ever want us to remove your project from this list, please let us know.